mrleonhuang/LintCode/two-pointers/window-sum.md

-# 604. Window Sum
+# 604. Window Sum \[LintCode\]

-> Given an array of n integer, and a moving window\(size k\), move the window at each iteration from the start of the array, find the `sum `of the element inside the window at each moving.
+> Given an array of n integer, and a moving window\(size k\), move the window at each iteration from the start of the array, find the `sum`of the element inside the window at each moving.
 >
 > **Example**
 >